Filling in the Cracks

 stronger the sandpaper, the more scratches you have to fill in later.
 Here's a picture of the

 plastic spreaders.
-The other picture is from another website.
 Be prepared to put to apply several

 applications of the Evercoat filler until you get the results you want.
 Each thin application